 To examine fear of disasters among university students in Serbia (Belgrade), Turkey (Ankara, Aksaray Kırıkkale Kırşehir) Macedonia (Skopje), a study was conducted which found that earthquakes were the most feared disaster while schools include notions of disaster risk reduction from elementary to graduate-level education in Macedonia & Turkey.

-Triggers include a feeling of being trapped in a snowy environment, the sound of the wind blowing snow, the sensation of cold on their skin, or the sight of snow-covered mountains.
+Triggers include feeling trapped in a snowy environment, the sound of the wind blowing snow, the sensation of cold on their skin, or the sight of snow-covered mountains.
 Those who fear avalanches may also experience anxiety when faced with large amounts of freshly fallen snow.
 Avalanches move quickly and carry immense force, capable of collapsing buildings and carrying objects such as trees and rocks at tremendous speeds.
 Scary stuff!

-What kind of trauma could cause a fear of snow
+What kind of trauma could cause a fear of snow?

 Traumas associated with wintery weather could involve physical injury from skiing, freezing conditions, and property loss due to natural disasters and extreme snowstorms.
 No matter what the cause is, it is important for those affected by such traumatic events to get medical attention and develop safe coping strategies for managing their fears.